-Aggressive WCDMA deployment
+7.2 Aggressive WCDMA deployment

 From an infrastructure perspective, this strategy consists of aggressively deploying the WCDMA overlay network.
 From a subscriber point of view, it means that within three to five years of launching WCDMA services, the operator will have migrated a vast majority of its current GSM subscribers to the new combined network.

-Subsidized handsets will be important incentives for subscribers to upgrade their handsets.
-Operators adopting this strategy need to segment their subscriber base to determine who should be migrated to the combined network.
-The focus will be on mobile data services.
+Subsidies of handsets will be important as incentives for subscribers to upgrade their handsets.
+Therefore operators adopting this strategy need to segment their subscriber base to determine which segments that should be migrated to the combined network.
+Focus will be on mobile data services.
 Operators adopting this strategy will leave Phase I and spend a rather short period in Phase II before entering and remaining in Phase III.